Christmas in Madrid – top 4 ways to celebrate the holidays

 Other holiday favorites include Cava, otherwise known as “Spanish Champagne” from Catalonia.

 Whether or not you’re boycotting Catalan products is up to you, of course.
-Many people are, and sales of non-Catalonian cava are through the roof in 2017.
+Many people are, and sales of non-Catalonian cava are through the roof in certain years, depending on the political climate.

 In any case, by the new year, I’m predicting everyone will have forgotten about Catalonian independence… and if history is any guide, I’m probably wrong.